cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationAgent/README.md

 - When deployed via the Stack manager, the `STACK_NAME` environment variable is set automatically and can be omitted in the config file
 - `SPARQL_QUERY_ENDPOINT` and `SPARQL_UPDATE_ENDPOINT` are both required inputs even for stack deployment (due to default derivation agent config); however, as the actual values for initialising the DH Optimisation Agent are retrieved via the Stack Clients, they can be left blank.

 ## 1.2 Miscellaneous

 **Only relevant** if you intend to build (and publish) the Docker image: Ensure access to Github container registry, as
 - the required `stack-clients-*.jar` resource to be added to [py4jps] during building the Docker image is retrieved from the published Stack-Clients docker image
 - a `publish_docker_image.sh` convenience script is provided to build and publish the agent image to the [Github container registry].
 To publish a new image, your github user name and [personal access token] (which must have a `scope` that [allows you to publish and install packages]) needs to be provided.

 ## 1.3 Required Derivation Markup

-Before any optimisation can be created (and instantiated), all required inputs need to be properly instantiated.
-This includes:
+Before any optimisation can be created (and instantiated), all required inputs need to be properly instantiated in the KG.
+This includes the following 6 instances:
 - 1 `time:Interval`: the interval to optimise (i.e., defining start and end time of the optimisation to be created, both bounds inclusive)
 - 5 `ts:Forecast`s : time series dataIRIs for the forecasted `ohn:HeatDemand` and 4 `om:Temperature`s, denoting flow and return temperatures at the EfW and municipal heating plant, respectively (the mapping between the provided forecast IRIs and their respective meaning is done internally inside the agent based on associated rdf type and triple patterns)

+While the instantiation of the input instances itself is use case specific and beyond the scope of this agent, the instantiation of the required markup is described in the [using the agent](#21-generation-optimisation) section below.
+Furthermore, an end-to-end example (incl. instantiating all required inputs followed by subsequent optimisation) is provided in the district heating [stack deployment] project in the (private) Pirmasens repository.

 Used namespaces:
 ```xml